dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

             *cnt = 0;
             initialized = 1;

-     Given that the two assignments are independent for sequential code, the compiler could potentially reorder this as:
+     Given that the two assignments to `cnt` and `initialized` are independent for sequential code, the compiler could potentially reorder this as:

             initialized = 1;
             cnt = malloc(sizeof *cnt);